- Module code: PX140

 Module content and teaching

-This module should acquaint you with the design and operation of some basic electronic circuits and should familiarise you with the electronic instrumentation used to investigate and monitor circuit performance.
-It should also develop your skills in writing laboratory reports.
+To cover the design and operation of some basic electronic circuits and to familiarise students with the electronic instrumentation used to investigate and monitor circuit performance.

 Principal learning outcomes